 A comfy lodge in Buhoma, perfect as a base to trek to see the mountain gorillas of Bwindi Forest.

-Tented camp overlooking the Bwindi Impenetrable Forest, home of the mountain gorillas.
+Perched on a hill, overlooking the Bwindi Impenetrable Forest, home of the mountain gorillas.

 Engagi Lodge Bwindi is located just 5 kms from the park gate in Buhoma and offers comfortable rustic accommodation.